Garlin case

-The Garlin case refers to the murder of Tammie Garlin and the earlier physical abuse of Garlin's 11-year-old son on June 4, 2007 by their roommate Candace Clark, her boyfriend Micheal Sisk and her girlfriend Micheala Clark.
-Garlin's 15-year-old daughter is alleged to have been a willing participant in her mother's murder and the abuse of her brother.
+The Garlin case refers to the murder of Tammie Garlin and the earlier physical abuse of Garlin's 11-year-old son on June 4, 2007, by their roommate Candace Clark, Clark's boyfriend Michael Sisk, and Garlin's girlfriend Michaela Clerc.
+Garlin's 15-year-old daughter, Felicia Mae, was tried as a juvenile for being a willing participant in her mother's murder and the abuse of her brother.
 The case drew attention to blind spots in the U.S. state of Florida's child-protection system.

-Overview

-The adults involved were Candace L. Clark (born February 20, 1984), Clark's boyfriend; Michael J. Sisk (born December 22, 1981), and Michaela Shawn Clerc (born July 13, 1986), reported to be Tammie Garlin's lover.
-The juvenile involved was 15-year-old Felicia Mae Garlin (born August 28, 1991), daughter of the deceased woman and sister of the abused boy.